alanesq/esp32cam-demo/README.md

 it has the following features:
--web server with live video streaming and control buttons -sd card support (using 1-bit mode - data pins are usually 2,4,12&13 but using 1bit mode only uses pin 2) -stroes image in spiffs if no sd card present
+-web server with live video streaming and control buttons -sd card support (using 1-bit mode - data pins are usually 2,4,12&13 but using 1bit mode only uses pin 2) -stores image in spiffs if no sd card present
 -io pins available for use are 12 and 13 (12 must not be high at boot) -flash led is still available for use on pin 4 when using an sd card -PWM control of flash brighness